AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex4.md

 Adobe Experience Platform Real-time CDP will trigger an activation to a destination when you qualify for a segment that is part of that destination's activation list.
 When that is the case, the segment qualification payload that will be send to that destination will contain **all the segments for which your profile qualifies**.

 The goal of this module is to show that your Customer Profile's segment qualification is sent to **your** event hub destination in real-time.
-As a result our segment defintion will have to include your **ldap** so that it only indentifies your profiles.
+As a result our segment definition will have to include your **ldap** so that it only identifies your profiles.
 If we would not do that, and everyone doing this enablement would create a segment with the exact same definition, you would potentially get a lot of segment qualification messages on your event hub.

 To avoid that and to keep the qualification payload small, we will only look at experience events that have a **brand.ldap** equals to **your ldap**